How to Adjust Photo Colors for Web and Ecommerce

 Why this works

-- Exporting graded copies preserves an untouched original for re-edits.
+- Exporting copies keeps your original safe for future edits.

 When to use this workflow